RanktheVote-DC/rtvdc_website/src/pages/test-page-2-title.md

 description: Try out ranked choice voting by selecting a new mascot for the Washington Football Team by Rank the Vote DC.
 ---
-Try out ranked choice voting by selecting a new mascot for the Washington Football Team.
+Try out ranked choice voting by selecting your choice for the new mascot for the Washington Football Team.*

 ## How ranked choice voting works